davidgalindo/react-native-arcgis-mapview/README.md

   end
 end
 ```
-If you already have a podfile, add the postinstall lines and the declaraction for the ArcGIS-Runtime-SDK-iOS Pod and the RNArcGISMapView Pod.
+If you already have a podfile, this is the key line you need to add:
+`pod 'RNArcGISMapView', :path => "../node_modules/react-native-arcgis-mapview/ios"`

 If you don't have swift implemented into your project, open your project directory and make a new Swift file.
 Name it whatever you want, it doesn't matter.
-Upon making this file, XCode should ask if you want to create a briding header. **CHOOSE CREATE!!** Then clean, rebuild, and you should be good to go.
+Upon making this file, XCode should ask if you want to create a briding header. **CHOOSE CREATE!!** (We do this so XCode knows we will be using Swift within our project).
+Then, open your project file and ensure your iOS Project targets iOS 11 or above and the Swift Language Version is set to 'Swift 4.2.'
+Clean, rebuild, and you should be good to go.

-Build issues?
-Make sure your iOS project targets iOS 11.
-Then clean and restart XCode.
-Clean again and try to build.
-Don't forget to run `react-native link react-native-arcgis-mapview`.
-Also, check if the Swift Language Version in your project file is set to Swift 4.2.

 ### License your map
 A license is not required to develop and test.
 However, to release your app, you must provide a license.
 See [here for iOS](https://developers.arcgis.com/ios/latest/swift/guide/license-your-app.htm) or [here for Android](https://developers.arcgis.com/android/latest/guide/license-your-app.htm) for more information on how to get a license.